The 9 out-of-town restaurants we wish were in LA

-LA has danger dogs, but Chicago (for another few months, at least) has Hot Doug's, a decidedly more gourmet option for weenie enthusiasts.
-Owner Doug Sohn—who slings beer-soaked bratwurst, andouille sausage and thuringer, a mouthwatering mix of beef, pork and garlic—is closing his doors come October, which begs the question: Will he retire to a gourmet hot dog cart on a Malibu beach?
+LA has danger dogs, but Chicago (for another few months, at least) had Hot Doug's, a decidedly more gourmet option for weenie enthusiasts.
+Owner Doug Sohn—who once slinged beer-soaked bratwurst, andouille sausage and thuringer, a mouthwatering mix of beef, pork and garlic—closed his doors in October, which begs the question: Will he retire to a gourmet hot dog cart on a Malibu beach?
 We can only hope.

 3. Voodoo Doughnuts, Portland

 Photograph: Courtesy Voodoo Doughnuts

 The owners of Voodoo Doughnuts, Kenneth Pogson and Tres Shannon, learned how to make doghnuts in Pico Rivera—so what’s to prevent them from coming back our way?
 We’d go crazy for the raspberry-filled Voodoo Doll, the Marshall Mathers sprinkled with mini M&Ms, or the Old Dirty Bastard with Oreo’s and peanut butter.
 Something tells us the Bavarian cream Cock-N-Balls would be a huge hit, too—especially in Van Nuys.

 We will defend In-N-Out to the very end, but that doesn’t mean we can’t also covet New York City’s famed concession stand from Danny Meyer’s.
 Oh, Shake Shack, with your cheeseburger-shroom-burger mashup doused in ShackSauce, your hot dogs covered in more toppings than we know what to do with, your frozen custard that would be perfect after a hike through Runyon.
 We’d wait in line for however long it takes—that’s right, Shack Cam, we’re ready for our close up.

 Photograph: Courtesy Moe's Original Bar B Que